25 Best Things to Do on Molokai, Hawaiʻi

 Distance: 2.0 miles / 3.2 km

-In my opinion, the Pēpēʻōpae Bog Trail is why you come to Molokai because it’s, without a doubt, the best thing to do on the island!
+I say this because the Pēpēʻōpae Bog Trail is, without a doubt, the best thing to do on the island, and it’s my favorite day hike across all of Hawaiʻi!

-All said, there’s a lot to know about the Pēpēʻōpae Bog, but if you think you’re up for this all-day adventure, I highly encourage you to read through all the details in my separate post.
+By this, I mean that there’s a lot to know about the Pēpēʻōpae Bog Trail—most notably what the long journey to the trailhead entails—but if you think you’re up for a beautiful, all-day adventure, I highly recommend reading through all the details in my separate article, where I discuss everything you need to know to make this incredible adventure a reality!

 Read My Separate Post: Pēpēʻōpae Bog Trail